geoffrey-diederichs/Hack_in_2025/note/README.md

 ![underflow example](./Images/underflow_example.png)

-Since the binary has Partial RELRO, the got is writable.
-So this vulnerability immediatly SCREAMS got overwrite.
+Since the binary has Partial RELRO, the got is writable, this vulnerability immediatly SCREAMS got overwrite.
 If you don't know what the fuck I'm talking about, [this](https://ir0nstone.gitbook.io/notes/binexp/stack/aslr/plt_and_got) might help you out.

 Our problem being, pie and aslr are activated.
 So if we want to overwrite the got with a one gadget we first need a leak to calculate it's address.
 I didn't find another vulnerability to get a leak, so at first I thought about bruteforcing which sadly couldn't work.
 Since I can overwrite the got, maybe if I overwrite some other function's got with `puts` it might leak me something.
 It didn't 🗿